L00K-LUKE/L00K-LUKE/README.md

 Hello!

-I'm Luke, and im a 3rd year Computer Science student at University of Glasgow.
+I'm Luke, and im 4th year Computer Science student at University of Glasgow.